FACT-Finder-Web-Components/shopware6-plugin/README.md

 [![Build status](https://github.com/FACT-Finder-Web-Components/shopware6-plugin/workflows/build/badge.svg)](https://github.com/FACT-Finder-Web-Components/shopware6-plugin/actions)

-This is a new version of SDK which support new WebComponents v5 NG.
-WebComponents v5 currently is in pre-released phrase.
-For official released WebComponents version please use SDK v5 available [here](https://github.com/FACT-Finder-Web-Components/shopware6-plugin/tree/release/5.x)

 This document helps you to integrate the FACT-Finder® Web Components SDK into your Showpare Shop.
 In addition, it gives a concise overview of its primary functions.
 The first chapter *Installation* walks you through the suggested installation process.
 The second chapter *Settings* explains the customisation options in the Showpare backend.
 The